mohilnagpal/Geospatial-Analysis-and-Temperature-Prediction-Using-Time-Series-Model/README.md

 The two test were 1) Visualizing the line plot
                   2) Dickey Fuller test

-On the basis of the result of Dickey Fuller test, Differencing of the data is performed.
+On the basis of the result of Dickey Fuller test, first order differencing of the data is performed.
 The updated data is passed through the Moving Average & ARIMA models.
 The data is passed within a window of 7 steps to the MA model resulting in MSE of 1.20

 Then acf, pacf plots were analysed to get the q and p values.
 These values are passed into the ARIMA model resulting a MSE of 1.46.
-The values passed as p,d,q to the ARIMA model are p=5,d=1,q=9
+The values passed as p,d,q to the ARIMA model are p=5,d=0,q=9